This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Both electric and propane smokers have a vertical body design, with multiple racks aligned on top of one another where your food is placed to cook.
 Because of this design feature, each of these smokers can cook a generous amount of food at once in a unit with a relatively small footprint.

-On top of that, both of these product types are super budget friendly.
+On top of that, both of these product types are typically quite budget friendly.
 Many offset smokers, kamado grills, and other common smoker types can run you into the $500 to $1,000+ range.
-With both electric and propane smokers, you can expect to only pay around $200 give or take for a quality cooker.
+With both electric and propane smokers, you can expect to only pay around $200 to $300 give or take for a quality cooker.

 Even though they share many similarities, these are in fact two very different smoker classes.

-Since electric smokers rely on a plug in electrical connection, they aren’t particularly portable and also aren’t ideal for using in the rain.
+Since electric smokers rely on a plug in electrical connection, they aren’t particularly portable and also aren’t ideal for use in the rain.

 Propane smokers on the other hand are much more portable and a little easier to take on the go.
 You can also get away with using them in a tiny bit of adverse weather, and they cook your food by igniting propane gas and creating a flame via burners inside of the smokers.